h5bp/html5please/readme.md

-## Want to help?
-Awesome - here's how!

-1. First step:
+## First Run

+1. In your terminal, navigate to this project and type:
 ```
-  npm install .
+  npm install
 ```
-2. To compile, in your terminal, within the project folder, type:
+2. To generate the index.html page, type:
 ```
   node .
 ```
-3. To compile the CSS, use (in another terminal window):
+3. Each of the features requires its own markdown file under `posts` folder.
+It is easy to create using the shell script on the parent directory.

+4. All styles must be in the included `Sass` file rather than be updated in the generated CSS file.
+Easiest way to compile them is to use [Compass](http://compass-style.org/):
 ```
   compass watch .
 ```